mjbright/Talks/2018-Jan-28_Devconf.cz_Unikernels/README.md

 <!-- .red[ TEST ]  .blue[TEST]  .green[TEST]  .yellow[TEST]  .magenta[TEST]  .cyan[TEST]  .pink[TEST] -->

 **Very small** compared to an application + OS
-- use few resources
+- use few resources - allows high density
 - immutable, suitable for micro-services
 - No legacy drivers
 - No unneeded .blue[shell] - **did I mention this?**

---

 Have no separate **kernel space**
 - No need to copy between kernel and **user space**